-From birds in belljars, and wall mounted dog heads to fully formed taxidermy foxes, her work is a stunning tribute to the almost forgotten artforms.
+From birds in bell jars and wall-mounted dog heads to fully formed taxidermy foxes, her work is a plush tribute to the artform.

 03. Air rifle BB taxidermy

-This one is a very original concept, and perhaps a commentry on the use of wall mounted animal heads.
+This one is a very original concept, and perhaps a commentary on the use of wall-mounted animal heads.

-Using air rifle pellets, artist Courtney Timmermans has cleverly constructed these majestic wild creatures as hunting trophies, who have this time, gone unharmed in the making.
+Using air rifle pellets, artist Courtney Timmermans has cleverly constructed these majestic wild creatures to look like hunting trophies.
+Except that, this time, they've gone unharmed in the making.

-The result is are a modern, chrome stampede of some of the world's most powerful and stunning wildlife, dubbed 'Urban Herd' – perfect for the most pristine and contemporary wall space.
+The results are a modern chrome stampede of some of the world's most powerful wildlife, dubbed 'Urban Herd' – perfect for a contemporary wall space.

 04. Upholstered taxidermy